lewoudar/ws/docs/commands/listen_and_tail.md

 $ ws listen :8000 -d 120
 ```

 You can also save the terminal output in a file if you wish.
-There are three format of output supported.
+There are three supported output formats:

 - **html**: To save a file in html, the file you provide must end with the suffix `.html` like `file.html`.
 - **svg**: To save a file in svg, the file you provide must end with the suffix `.svg` like `file.svg`.